tjrantal/ffmpegDigitizer/README.md

 	Apply the distortion correction and use standard DLT to get marker 3D trajectories with Octave/Matlab

-Unlike the convention of having one class in a h and a cpp file, I broke the cpp -file into several files; one for each function.
-Also, I appended includes to the functions into the header file.

 NOTES I made when I was settin up my developement environment on a Windows machine